python/pythondotorg/docs/source/install.rst

     $ ./manage.py create_initial_data

-See :doc: `../../cms/management/commands/commands` for the command options to specify while creating initial data.
+See :ref: `command-create-initial-data` for the command options to specify while creating initial data.

 Finally, start the development server::